-The fighting effectiveness of multinational forces requires a clear chain of command, decision making, interoperability, equitable burden sharing, technology, human power, and resources.
+Fighting effectiveness of multinational forces requires a clear chain of command, decision making, interoperability, equitable burden sharing, technology, human power, and resources.
 Larger coalitions may pose more challenges in this regard.
 In addition, as the size of a fighting force grows, the more difficult it becomes to manage the differences in rules of engagement.
 For example, during the invasion of Iraq in March 2003, 14 Australian F/A-18 Hornet pilots defied the orders of their American commanding officers.
 These pilots independently aborted 40 bombing missions at the last minute because they believed that the objects of attack were not valid military targets or that dropping their bombs would result in an alarming number of civilian casualties.
-None of the pilots were reprimanded-they were following Australian rules of engagement.7
+None of the pilots were reprimanded-they were following Australian rules of engagement.

-Contemporary coalition warfare differs from its historical counterparts in that coalitions formed by the United States after the Cold War and after the terrorist attacks of 11 September 2001 contain a significant number of American allies.
-Because the experience of NATO in the former Yugoslavia revealed that the unwieldy nature of the decision-making structure was at odds with the need for quick, decisive action during wartime, the United States opted to construct coalitions in the succeeding missions.
+Contemporary coalition warfare differs from its historical counterparts in that coalitions formed in the post-Cold War and post-9/11 eras by the United States contain a significant number of American allies.
+Because the experience of NATO in the former Yugoslavia revealed that the unwieldy nature of the decision-making structure was seen at odds with the need for quick, decisive action during wartime, the United States opted to construct coalitions in the succeeding missions.
 Even with its longtime allies, the United States concluded bilateral agreements rather than using the preexisting multilateral framework available through NATO.
-This has the advantage of fighting alongside allies with shared experience in training and enhanced interoperability yet with the flexibility in decisionmaking arrangements available through coalitions.8
+This has the advantage of fighting alongside allies with shared experience in training and enhanced interoperability, yet with the flexibility in decision-making arrangements available through coalitions.

 These hybrids-part alliance, part coalition-make the distinction between alliances and coalitions blurry.
 What is the efficacy of such fighting arrangements?
 Because long-standing, highly institutionalized alliances are usually established during peacetime, their wartime operation may be unwieldy and problematic.
 These alliances generally have rigid structures unsuitable to effective or efficient wartime operation because of their attention to political harmony during peacetime.
 Further, the demands on member states regarding integration of forces are high, creating a natural tension with their desires to maintain national control of their troops.
 Hence, long-standing military alliances will be less cohesive in wartime than ad hoc coalitions.
-In addition, institutional design may impinge on burden-sharing concerns.
-Two case studies, Operations Desert Storm/Desert Shield and Operation Allied Force, are relevant in drawing out this argument.
+In addition, institutional design may impinge on burdensharing concerns.
+To draw out this argument, two case studies, Desert Storm/Desert Shield and Operation Allied Force, are relevant.
 These cases are not intended to be exercises in proof; rather, they provide assessment and illustration of the arguments.